10-Minute House Repair and Home Maintenance Tips

 Extract a Stripped Screw

 A stripped screw can turn a 10-minute fix into a two-hour nightmare.
 One of the best investments a DIYer can make is a screw extraction kit.
-It comes with three different size bits and costs about $20.

 One side of the extractor bit reams a hole into the screw, and the other side has reverse threads that dig into the screw as you turn it out.